 7. Examine the tip AFTER dispensing a sample

 While dispensing a sample, position the tip to touch the side of the container to deliver any residual sample remaining in the tip.
 Keep your thumb pressed on the second stop of the plunger and remove the tip to avoid sample re-aspiration into the pipette tip.
 Make sure that you see the sample leaving the tip.

-Choose “standard (or forward) mode” pipetting rather than “reverse mode” for all aqueous samples, but you might consider it for particularly viscous or volatile samples.
-If the reverse mode is used with normal aqueous samples, the pipette tends to deliver more than the calibrated volume.
-On the other hand, using the standard mode with viscous or volatile samples may result in under-delivery.
+Choose “standard (or forward) mode” pipetting rather than “reverse mode” for all aqueous samples.
+You might consider reverse pipetting for particularly viscous or volatile samples.
+If the reverse pipetting is used with normal aqueous samples, the pipette tends to deliver more than the calibrated volume.
+On the other hand, using the standard pipetting with viscous or volatile samples may result in under-delivery.

 9. Use the appropriate pipette

 It is important to use a pipette with a volume range closest to the volume you plan to aspirate and dispense.
 The accuracy of your test will improve if there is a slight difference between a pipette’s minimum volume and the volume being tested.
 For example, if you need to dispense 15 µL, a 1 mL pipette would be the wrong choice, whereas a 20 µL pipette would be ideal.

 10. Use the correct pipette tip

 Use high-quality tips intended for use with specific pipettes.
 In most cases, manufacturer tips perform well.
 Alternative brands are also acceptable if their performance has been proven with a specific pipette model.
 Mismatched tips and pipettes can result in inaccuracy, imprecision, or both.
-Quality tips provide an airtight seal without the need for excessive force, are made of superior materials, and are free of molding defects, thus ensuring reliable liquid delivery.
+Quality pipette tips provide an airtight seal without the need for excessive force, are made of superior materials, and are free of molding defects, thus ensuring reliable liquid delivery.

 11. Work at ambient temperature equilibrium